neooblaster/zcl_log_util/README.md

 #### Logging system message

-By definition, system message are stored in the global system structure ``SY``.
+By definition, system messages are stored in the global system structure ``SY``.
 Calling the method ``log( )``, without import parameter will add the system message to the linked log table :